| For an organization to remain progressive, it must continually change with the

 became the first veteran's organization to maintain a permanent office in the nation's

+capital.
 As another result of its tremendous growth in membership, the VFW found

 it necessary to establish a level of leadership and authority midway between the national